The EU mobility package – important regulations and updates

 The mobility package is intended to

-❯ fight illegal cabotage,
+❯ combat illegal cabotage,

 ❯ prevent tachograph manipulation and